Billaferd/QuantumNexus/Rules.md

   Player2 --> GameStart[Game Begins with Chosen First Player];
 ```

+### Game Setup

+Each player removes their mission cards from their deck and places them face up where the opponent can easily see them.
+They then shuffle their deck, place it near the mission cards and draw a hand of five cards.

 ### Phases of Play

 In Quantum Nexus, a player's turn consists of four phases: Ready Phase, Deployment Phase, Command Phase, and Battle Phase.
 Players perform each phase together, taking turns within each phase as needed.